 - Working-age adults with college degrees or sought-after technical and professional skills (independent class)

 - Family members of Canadian citizens or permanent residents (family class)

 It is far more difficult for retirees and unskilled workers without family ties to immigrate to Canada.
 Also, many immigrants are subject to English and/or French language requirements, though non-fluent immigrants are not always disqualified.

 To be eligible for permanent resident status, you must spend at least two years of any rolling five-year period in Canada.
 Canadian permanent residents can apply for citizenship after three years.
 Canada does recognize dual citizenship for naturalized citizens.

 Distance-wise, Australia is about as far from the United States as one can get, but its high standard of living, shared language, and stunning landscapes make it an attractive destination.

-Like Canada, Australia favors skilled workers, business owners (including people who wish to start businesses after arriving in Australia), investors who don’t manage the day-to-day operations of the companies or projects in which they invest, and family members of Australian citizens and visa-holders.
 The Australian government’s special immigration initiatives include a “regional migration” program that expedites entry for immigrants willing to move to small towns and rural regions in Australia’s remote interior, and a “work holidays” program that eases skills requirements for 18-to-30-year-old immigrants who wish to live and work in Australia for up to a year at a time.